API Reference

 ndarray, shape (M, 3)

-Return positions of liquid particles (filter by symbols).
+Return positions of liquid atoms identified by their atomic symbol.

 - Parameters: